Functor (functional programming)

-Functors form a base for more complex abstractions like Applicative Functor, Monad, and Comonad, all of which build atop a canonical functor structure.
+Functors form a base for more complex abstractions like applicative functors, monads, and comonads, all of which build atop a canonical functor structure.
 Functors are useful in modeling functional effects by values of parameterized data types.
-Modifiable computations are modeled by allowing a pure function to be applied to values of the "inner" type, thus creating the new overall value which represents the modified computation (which might yet to be run).
+Modifiable computations are modeled by allowing a pure function to be applied to values of the "inner" type, thus creating the new overall value which represents the modified computation (which may have yet to run).